TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

 In the above, :math:`\mathcal{L}_{\mathrm{rep}}(\mathbf{Q})` represents the repulsive part of the loss function while :math:`\lambda` is a hyperparameter that controls the balance between attraction and repulsion.
 The latter is called :attr:`early_exaggeration_coeff` in TorchDR because it is often set to a value larger than one at the beginning of the optimization.

 Many NE methods can be represented within this framework.
-The following table summarizes the ones implemented in TorchDR, detailing their respective repulsive loss function, as well as their input and output affinities.
+See below for some examples.

 .. list-table::
    :widths: auto